LEEKOHCHING/TabbyPOS-Introduction/README.md

 3. 🏆Received funding support from Aptos Foundation，and successfully completed the designated milestones.<br>
 4. 🏆Won 3rd place in the GUI INU Hackathon.<br>
 5. 🚀TabbyPOS is now available on Google Play Store.<br>
+6. 🔥Featured on the official BNB Chain blog.<br>

 #### The chains successfully integrated are as follows:<br>
 1. ✅ Ergo